MaxLR/aDOMinableSnowman/README.md

 ##### Ajax

-aDOMinableSnowman also comes implements an Ajax function, `$a.ajax(options)`.
+aDOMinableSnowman also implements an Ajax function, `$a.ajax(options)`.
 Default options are provided, but by using $a.extend, it allows aDOMinableSnowman to pass in optional arguments as well.

 ```javascript